-10. Tax Exemptions and Abatements
+9. Tax Exemptions and Abatements Initial Priority: Long-term

 Tax exemptions or abatements offer another financial incentive to developers that can improve the long-term economic performance of a property and improve its viability.
 This can be a substantial incentive, but a city or county will forego taxes on the property, generally for ten years.
 Other taxing jurisdictions are not included unless they agree to participate.
 Tax exemption programs are authorized by the state for specific purposes: